Pulse-official/Robot-support/README.md

 # Reducing costs even further
+There are a couple of ways we can reduce the cost when deploying to a large userbase.

+## History limiting
 Usually, we would have to send the entire chat (including the large system prompt) to OpenAI for each request to generate a proper completion.\
 This means the cost would exponentially increase as the chat grows larger.\
 To stop this from happening, we can limit how many messages are sendt to the api by slicing off messages that are either older than a certain timestamp, or when the message count has gone past a threshold.\